ant-design/ant-design/docs/pattern/list.en-US.md

 <img class="preview-img" align="right" description="Pagination can make things clunky when there is intensive operation on listed data, especially when there is selection across pages.
 So infinite scrolling would be a better choice.
 Infinite scrolling is also suitable for presenting all data for a user (i.e. user's orders) or non-temporary data." src="https://os.alipayobjects.com/rmsportal/afDpGUyoyQZFgks.png">

-Infinite Scrolling: When user reach the bottom of the first section, load next section via listening to scroll event or a button click.
+Infinite Scrolling: When user reaches the bottom of the first section, load next section via listening to scroll event or a button click.

 ### Display Categorized/Layered List